Armaan-provider/First-repo/readme.md

 This file is used to make a user manual of the specific application and it is very usefull for other programmers also.

+let me write one more line in this text file to commit it using github desktop...